brotzeit/rustic/README.md

 - `rustic-cargo-build-arguments` default arguments for cargo build
 - `rustic-cargo-check-arguments` default arguments for cargo check
-- `rustic-cargo-auto-add-missing-dependencies` automatically add missing dependencies to Cargo.toml by checking new diagnostics for 'unresolved import' errors(currently only works with lsp-mode)
+- `rustic-cargo-auto-add-missing-dependencies` automatically add missing dependencies to Cargo.toml by checking new diagnostics for 'unresolved import' errors

 ### Edit